Skip to content

 Washington37% on Retail Sales

-Under the existing federal prohibition, businesses that operate in states that disregard federal policy to establish “legal” markets remain burdened by the inability to participate in interstate commerce.
+Under the existing federal prohibition, businesses that operate in states that have nullified the federal policy to establish quasi-legal markets remain burdened by the inability to participate in interstate commerce.
 These businesses also have difficulty doing business with banking institutions and face struggles associated with the unique legal framework.

-Even as some states legalize sales, a significant majority of marijuana consumption occurs via illicit markets.
+A significant majority of marijuana consumption already occurs via illicit markets, even as more states legalize sales.
 States that impose excessive taxes, require expensive or limited licensure, or otherwise hinder their legal markets may not experience significant reductions in illicit consumption.
 If prices in legal markets are kept higher than illicit market prices, consumers will not be incentivized to switch to safer legal products.
-Taxes on legalized marijuana should not be so burdensome as to preclude legal markets from effectively competing with illicit markets.
-Properly designed taxes have the potential to generate billions of dollars in revenue for the states, though it may take some time for these revenues to be realized as legal markets are developed.
+Properly designed taxes have the potential to generate billions of dollars in revenue for the states, though it may take some time for these revenues to be realized as legal markets develop.

 With interstate commerce prohibited, the disparate tax designs across states do not yet create some of the problems that occur in other legal markets.
 There are no multistate businesses that must comply with varied regulations, and tax arbitrage or double taxationDouble taxation is when taxes are paid twice on the same dollar of income, regardless of whether that’s corporate or individual income. cannot legally occur.
 However, if interstate commerce is eventually tolerated by the federal government, the significant differences in tax designs may create negative effects and opportunities for tax avoidance.
 States should prepare to harmonize their tax designs once interstate marijuana business is allowed—and would be better advised to coalesce around best practices now, before systems become more difficult to reform.